ottobisno/employee-tracker/README.md

 ## Future Improvements

-I would like to better organize the files associated with this project.
-Specifically, consolidate the queries used into their own js file.
+-Better organize the files associated with this project.
+Specifically, consolidate the queries used into their own js file.<br>
+-Use fewer functions by properly chaining promises together.

 ## Demonstration